id-studiolab/MLTK01/docs/gettingstarted.md

 # Getting started

-this guide will walk you trough the basics steps you will need to take to create you firts MLTK01 project.
+This guide will walk you through the steps of creating your first MLTK01 sketch.

 ## 0. Prerequisites

-If you never had experience with writing a p5.js sketch or any js code I higly reccommend to get familiar it before getting started with this.
-[Watch a couple of this videos and you will be ready to go](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
+If you have no previous experience creating a sketch using P5.js or working in JavaScript, I recommend you get familiar with the process before this tutorial.
+[This Youtube playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) from The Coding Train is a good place to start.

 ## 1. Tools

-you will only need the 🤖MLTK01 board and a web browser.

-<span class="highlight">currently the web bluetooth api are only supported by Google Chrome so please make sure to run your code with that</span>
+For this tutorial, you will only need the 🤖MLTK01 board and a web browser. <span class="highlight">Currently the web bluetooth api is only supported by Google Chrome so please make sure to run your code with that.</span>

-You can write the code in your favourite editor or use the handy online [p5.js editor](https://editor.p5js.org/).
+You can write your code in your favorite editor (like Atom or VSCode) or use the online [p5.js editor](https://editor.p5js.org/).
-<span class="highlight">!!!UPDATE Unfortunately after an update to the BLE library it is not possible to start a BLE connection from within an IFrame.
-Because of this the sketches are not working in using the p5.js web editor anymore.
-It is recommended to use Atom or VSCode and run a live server program to test the example and develop new code. </span>

-## 2. project structure
+## 2. Project Structure

 As any other p5.js sketch you will need to create two main files for your project: index.html and sketch.js